addyosmani/backbone-fundamentals/README.md

 **Resetting/Refreshing Collections**

-Rather than adding or removing models individually, you occasionally wish to update an entire collection at once. `Collection.reset()` allows us to replace an entire collection with new models as follows:
+Rather than adding or removing models individually, you might occasionally wish to update an entire collection at once. `Collection.reset()` allows us to replace an entire collection with new models as follows:

 ```javascript
 PhotoCollection.reset([